 In most other areas of life, however, you don’t need validation.
 How you dress, how you think, what you eat and drink should all depend on your own onus.

-The problem with seeking validation in others is that we all have different thoughts and ideologies based on our upbringing and the environments we grew up in.
+The problem with seeking validation in others is that we all have different thoughts and ideologies based on our upbringings and the environments we grew up in.
 One ideology can never work universally.

-The other problem in constantly seeking validation is the one of the oldest cliches ever: You can’t please everybody.
-And while most of us accept that, psychologically, it’s always hard to cope with negativity no matter how much we’re used to it.
+The other problem in constantly seeking validation is the one of the oldest clichés ever: You can’t please everybody.
+And while most of us accept that on a practical level, it’s always hard to cope with negativity no matter how much we’re used to it.

 Ultimately, the only way to avoid that is to not go down that road at all.
 Just seek validation within yourselves.
 The only exception in that rule, besides the endeavors alluded to above, is when your decision impacts others.